Mistakes seem to take on a life of their own pile up, snowball and propagate while traveling.

 - Poor Planning.
 No reservations in high season can mean hours wasted looking for lodging, or trying to figure out public buses when there are no rental cars left and the shuttles are full.
 If you’re confident winging it then by all means go for it and remember every challenge is a chance for adventure.
 If you want to relax and enjoy yourself do at least a little prep work.

 - Snagging a Bargain.
 It’s really easy to click “reserve now” on what looks like a great deal on an Expedia hotel or two but it’s really hard to salvage a good trip when you find they’re nine hours apart and the National Park you thought you could visit is closed on Mondays.
-There’s no modifications and no refunds so do a little research before saying “Ohhh that sounds wonderful, I’ll figure the rest out later.”
+Do a little research before saying “Ohhh that sounds wonderful, I’ll figure the rest out later.”

 - Carelessness.
 A teenager in flip flops renting you an ATV doesn’t make you Mario Andretti and if he hands you a surf board you’re not suddenly Polynesian.
 Most tours have reasonable safety standards but many will let you be as stupid as you want to be.
 Be realistic about your limitations.
 The same goes for driving a rental car.
 You’re in unfamiliar territory and you should be extra cautious – not staring out the window at monkeys.

 - Using Your Phone.
 You’re on vacation…maybe consider enjoying it instead of documenting and broadcasting it.
 If you really can’t then have a phone plan in advance.
 Check with your provider before you leave home to make sure you don’t run up a $1,000 roaming bill, use wi-fi instead of data and VOIP instead of phone calls.